newatoms/beta/projects/science-of-images/post.md

 <img src="http://i.imgur.com/2HNf90E.jpg" alt="" width=100% />
 *The deadly sin of latte art imagery.
 By [Michael Allen Smith](https://www.flickr.com/photos/digitalcolony/)*

-According to the images they use on their posts, it seems like a lot of bloggers like cappuccinos with foam art.
-They work on the same laptops, but still use paper and pencils to show they are creative.
-All fine, but why does everyone use these generic stock photos when they don’t say anything about the written content?

-When used correctly, effective visuals can communicate a message very powerfully.
-There are a number of interesting scientific and psychological explanations for why certain images resonate with people and others don't:
+Stating that effective images can communicate messages very powerfully isn't exactly cutting-edge.
+So then why is it that so many bloggers love to use pictures of pretty latte art, or Apple laptops surrounded by some fancy pens and craft paper on a desk?
+They are not exciting to look at, are very cliché and to top it off don’t say anything about the written content.
+Maybe because finding a good image is hard.
+Yet it does pay off greatly if you seek to make your articles comprehensible, appealing and memorable.
+How you ask?
+Well, luckily we can always rely on science.
+Here are a number of interesting studies that explain why certain images resonate with people and others don't:

 ## Appeal